 Along the northern most edge of the Hawaiian island chain is the beautifully rugged island of Kauai.
 Kauai, is known as the Garden Island because of its vast amount of green vegetation.
 It is the oldest of the main islands, making for an incredibly dramatic landscape that consists of sandy beaches, rugged coastline, and lush mountains.
 Micro climates dot the island creating weather that tends to build and shape spectacular light throughout the day translating into beautiful photographs!

 We’ll spend seven days and six nights photographing the entire island of Kauai.
-There will be a sunrise and sunset shoot for every full day of the workshop.
-Most days will consist of a long break in the middle of the day so you can enjoy the relaxing island life when the light is harsh and not very conducive to photography.
-If the light is looking good, we will go out and shoot in the middle of the day as well.
-Waimea Canyon is notorious for rainbows, so we’ll do our best to photograph a few of those if the weather is looking good.
+There will be a sunrise and sunset shoot for every full day of the workshop as long as weather cooperates.
+Each day we will take a break in the middle of the day so you can enjoy the island and get some rest when the light is not very conducive to photography.
+Waimea Canyon is notorious for its rainbows and we’ll do our best to photograph a few of those if the weather is looking good.
 This is a small group workshop with no more than six participants.

 One of the best views of Kauai is from the air, so we’ll be photographing the Na’ Pali coast from a helicopter!
-The ride will be doors off, so you won’t have to fight the glare from windows.
+The ride will be doors off, so you won’t have to fight with the glare that windows can cause.
 Since it will be a doors-off ride, no lens swapping is allowed.
-If you have a spare camera, you can bring it along if you want various focal lengths.
+You can bring a spare camera and lens if you want various focal lengths.
 The flight is weather dependent but will be scheduled for the first full day of the workshop to increase our odds of getting in the air.
+You will be issued a refund of $340 if the flight does not happen.

 Feb 5th: Poipu